Prevalence of circumcision: Singapore

 The prevalence of circumcision in Singapore is estimated to be 14.9%.

 Taiwan

-It is estimated that the circumcision rate for men aged 20-40 is between 10 and 15%.
+It is estimated that the circumcision rate for men aged 20–40 is between 10 and 15%.

 Cambodia

 The overall prevalence of circumcision in Cambodia is reported to be 3.5%.

 Between 20% and 80%

-Indonesia, Kazakhstan, Malaysia, and South Korea.
+Kazakhstan, Lebanon, Malaysia, and South Korea.

+Lebanon

+Lebanon is unique in that it has by far the lowest circumcision rate in the Arab world.
+As of 2025, only 59.7% of Lebanese men are circumcised, compared to over 85% in other Arab countries.
+Lebanon has a higher percentage of Christians than any other Arab country, most of whom are Maronite Catholics, and while some practise circumcision, most do not practise it.
+In contrast, Muslims and Druze in Lebanon usually do practise circumcision.

 South Korea

-Circumcision is largely a modern-day phenomenon in South Korea.
-While during the twentieth century the rate of circumcision increased to around 80%, virtually no circumcision was performed prior to 1945, as it was against Korea's long and strong tradition of preserving the body as a gift from parents.
+Circumcision is largely a modern-day phenomenon in South Korea, though the rate has decreased in recent years.
+While during the twentieth century, the rate of circumcision increased to around 80%, virtually no circumcision was performed prior to 1945, as it was against Korea's long and strong tradition of preserving the body as a gift from parents.
 A 2001 study of 20-year-old South Korean men found that 78% were circumcised.
 At the time, the authors commented that "South Korea has possibly the largest absolute number of teenage or adult circumcisions anywhere in the world.
 Because circumcision started through contact with the American military during the Korean War, South Korea has an unusual history of circumcision."
 According to a 2002 study, 86.3% of South Korean males aged 14–29 were circumcised.
 In 2012, it is the case of 75.8% of the same age group.
 Only after 1999 has some information against circumcision become available (at the time of the 2012 study, only 3% of Korean internet sites, using the most popular Korean search engine Naver, were against indiscriminate circumcision and 97% were for).
-The authors of the study speculate "that the very existence of information about the history of Korean circumcision, its contrary nature relative to a longstanding tradition, its introduction by the US military, etc., has been extremely influential on the decision-making process regarding circumcision."
+The authors of the study speculate "that the very existence of information about the history of Korean circumcision, its contrary nature relative to a longstanding tradition, its introduction by the US military, etc., has been extremely influential on the decision-making process regarding circumcision.".